AUROVA-LAB/aurova_grasping/Tactile_sensing/Digit_sensor/Tactile_segmentation/code/readme.md

 python tactile_segmentation.py -r 0 -t 1
 ```

-The tactile_segmentation.py script will download the weights of PSPNet neural architecture and will wait until another script will publish a DIGIT image in /digit55/camera/image_color topic.
+The tactile_segmentation.py script will download the weights of ResNet18 neural architecture and will wait until another script will publish a DIGIT image in /digit55/camera/image_color topic.